Umpqua people

-The Umpqua people (Note: Alternate spellings include A-ampkua amim or Aampkuqamim.) are an umbrella group of several distinct tribal entities of Native Americans of the Umpqua Basin in present-day south central Oregon in the United States.
-The area south of Roseburg is now known as the Umpqua Valley.
+The Umpqua people (Note: Alternate spellings include A-ampkua amim or Aampkuqamim.) are an umbrella group of several distinct tribal entities of Native Americans of the Umpqua Basin in present-day south west Oregon in the United States.
+The area north and west of Roseburg is now known as the Umpqua Valley.

 At least four tribal groups have historically lived in the Umpqua River Basin: the Southern Molalla, the Lower Umpqua tribe, the Upper Umpqua tribe, and the Cow Creek Band of the Umpqua Tribe of Native Americans.
 Before European settlement in the region, the tribes spoke several different languages, including Siuslaw (Lower Umpqua), Yoncalla (Southern Kalapuya), Upper Umpqua, Takelma, and the Molalla language.